 Veterinary and Hospital Volunteer

-Volunteers help out in the animal hospital, quarantine and isolation areas.
+Volunteers help out in the animal hospital and isolation areas.
 Work in these areas includes cleaning cages, setting up bedding, feeding and moving ill or injured animals.

 Help our most vulnerable animals

 The animals here are often scared and stressed and require gentle and quiet handling.

 No previous experience is necessary to volunteer in this area.

 Working in the veterinary and hospital area is great for those wanting to: